Let’s face it! We want to know our options. Because electrician career paths diverge in many directions, you’ll end up with a stack of choices.

 - Master the sales process

 - Stay educated on the trade and business acumen

 The good news?
 You can and should earn more as a business owner.
 Otherwise, why deal with the extra responsibilities and headaches?
-Keep in mind that in lean times, you may need to be the last one paid.
+Keep in mind that in learn times, you may need to be the last one paid.

-Learn from Other Business Owners
+Learn From Other Business Owners